Ai Accountant

 • Chart of accounts optimized for Indian SMBs, with separate CGST, SGST, IGST ledgers, plus distinct TDS payable accounts.

-• Mapping crosswalk between Tally and Zoho Books ledgers, useful for switching systems or consolidating sources.
+• Mapping crosswalk between Tally and other accounting system ledgers.
+Useful for switching systems or consolidating sources.

-• Monthly ledger mapping mistakes checklist, update iteratively as issues surface.
+• Monthly ledger mapping checklist.
+Update iteratively as issues surface.

 Implementation Timeline

-Month 2, refine from exceptions.
-Month 3, cover edge cases.
-Month 4, measure impact and optimize.
+Month 2: refine from exceptions.
+Month 3: cover edge cases and UPI narration gaps.
+Month 4: measure impact and optimize.

 Success Criteria